-Grading guidelines for each grade level or course will be communicated and distributed to students and their parents by the classroom teacher.
-These guidelines have been reviewed by each applicable curriculum department and have been approved by the campus principal.
-These guidelines establish the minimum number of assignments, projects, and examinations required for each grading period.
-In addition, these guidelines establish how the student's mastery of concepts and achievement will be communicated (i.e., letter grades, numerical averages, checklist of required skills, etc.).
-Grading guidelines also outline in what circumstances a student will be allowed to redo an assignment or retake an examination for which the student originally made a failing grade.
-Procedures for a student to follow after an absence will also be addressed.
+Approved grading guidelines for each grade level or course will be communicated to students and their parents by the classroom teacher.
+These guidelines establish:

+- The minimum number of assignments, projects, and examinations required for each grading period; - How the student's mastery of concepts and achievement will be communicated (i.e., letter grades, numerical averages, checklist of required skills, etc.); - Circumstances under which a student will be allowed to redo an assignment or retake an examination the student originally failed; and - Procedures for a student to follow after an absence.

-[See Report Cards/Progress Reports and Conferences on page 69 for additional information on grading guidelines.]
+[See Report Cards/Progress Reports and Conferences on page 77 for additional information on grading guidelines.]